renggli/dart-statemachine/README.md

 machine.start();
 ```

-Similarly you can stop a machine by calling `Machine.stop`.
+Similarly, you can stop a machine by calling `Machine.stop`.

 ### Transitioning between states